Should you get riser pads for your skateboard?

 The performance may also vary.

-Riser pads shouldn’t impact the speed of the board but shock pads will reduce it slightly.
+Riser pads shouldn’t impact the speed of the skateboard but shock pads will reduce it slightly.